 After that the only expense will be if I need to buy copies.
 If I sell a YA book of about 50K words for $10.95 I can buy copies for about $3.65.
-The profit I can split with the bookseller, or I can sell them myself at book signings and fairs, locally.
+The profit I can split with the bookseller, or I can sell them myself at book signings and fairs.

 For $39 I can join CreateSpace’s distribution network to have my books available to booksellers nationwide.

-So total expenses to get this started, without buying any to sell personally, will be just over $200.
+So, total expenses to get this started, without buying any to sell personally, will be just over $200.
 That’s very affordable!
-It will get my books out of dry-dock and into the ocean of great literature!
+It will get my books out of dry-dock and into the ocean of shared literature!
 People will be able to read them.
 My mom and dad will get copies before they pass away (this is an issue for me since they are both 70+ now) and I’ll get to stop being frustrated by the submission process which is life-draining and soul-crushing.

 If there’s a gift I could give to any aspiring novelist, I’d want to give the freedom to create without frustration.
 You know there are tens of thousands of novels being written every year now.
 The publishing industry can’t accommodate us all.
 It just can’t.
 To be accepted and published by them is like looking for a needle in a haystack.
 You could live all your life trying for that and then be so frustrated that you stop writing.
 Or you could turn your back on what they’re calling “traditional” and realize we’re put on earth to take joy in creation.
 We’re not put here to support industries.

 I am actually earning all my money from writing, though it isn’t from the novel writing that I love.
-However the only reason I don’t need a day job is that I’m able to live cheaply.
+The only reason I don’t need a day job is that I’m able to live cheaply.
 My financial needs are less than in most areas of the country.
 I live in a small and humble cabin in a forest in Northern California.

 Image credit: the moon photo came from Pixabay.com … I added the quote and frame in Paint Shop Pro.